 Dental Negligence Claims

 TRUE Solicitors has a team of specialist lawyers whose experience and expertise can help you obtain the maximum compensation in the shortest possible time.
+We handle all claims on a No Win, No Fee basis.

 What is classed as dental negligence?